 Membership: Current students in the University Honors Program, selected through the process detailed below.

-Purpose: To provide a positive student contact for prospective students and their families as they consider the Honors Program at the University of Kansas.
-Such contact would occur through on-campus recruitment events, an annual spring reception for prospective students and families held in Nunemaker Center, and other recruitment events designed by the Honors Program.
+Purpose: To provide a positive student contact for prospective students and their families as they consider Honors at KU.
+Such contact would occur through on-campus recruitment events, an annual spring reception for prospective students and families, and other recruitment events designed by the Honors program.

 Mission: Recruitment is most effective when it includes a variety of voices, including students.
 Honors Ambassadors will develop teamwork, communication, and leadership skills as they meet with families and plan events to enhance the recruitment process.

 Selection: Current students in the University Honors Program can fill out an Honors Ambassador Application in order to be considered for an Honors Ambassador position.
 Well-qualified applicants will be interviewed by the program coordinators.

 Duties of Honors Ambassadors: